datagrok/modular-git-hooks/README.md

 Basically:

 1. get `dispatch` onto your system, somewhere.
-It doesn't need to be on the
-   $PATH.
-You can keep it in your .git/hooks directory if you prefer.
-I recommend /opt/local/lib/githooks/
+It doesn't need to be on the `$PATH`.
+You can keep it in your `.git/hooks/` directory if you prefer.
+I recommend `/opt/lib/githooks/dispatch`.
 2. Ensure `run-parts` is somewhere in your `$PATH`.
 3. For each git hook, for example `pre-commit`:
     1. Create a `.d` directory for it: `mkdir .git/hooks/pre-commit.d`
     2. Move the existing hook, if it exists, into that directory: `mv .git/hooks/pre-commit .git/hooks/pre-commit.d/default`
     3. Create a symlink to `dispatch` named for the hook: `ln -s dispatch .git/hooks/pre-commit`

-In the case of a shared set of git hooks, I recommend creating a repository to hold them, organized as above, that you can clone into place at .git/hooks or symlink to as .git/hooks:
+In the case of a shared set of git hooks, I recommend creating a repository to hold them, organized as above, that you can clone into place at .git/hooks or symlink to as .git/hooks.
+See the next section for details.

 ## Mini-hooks repository organization